 Cookies are text files containing small amounts of information which are downloaded to your device when you visit a website.
 Cookies are then sent back to the originating website on each subsequent visit, or to another website that recognises that cookie.

 - Continually improve our websites for you

-- Collect any Personal Information
+- Collect any personal data

 - If you want to remove any cookies already set, you can do so from your browser.
 You can find out how to do this by going to the help menu in your browser.
 Further information can be found on your browser's site.

-- Right to data portability – you have the right to obtain and reuse your personal information for your own purposes across different services
+- Right to data portability – you have the right to obtain and reuse your personal data for your own purposes across different services

-Additionally, you have the right to lodge a complaint with our Data Protection Officer at email@example.com if you believe that your personal information is not being processed in line with this privacy notice.
+Additionally, you have the right to lodge a complaint with our Data Protection Officer at email@example.com if you believe that your personal data is not being processed in line with this privacy notice.
 If you are not satisfied with the response, you have the right to lodge a complaint with the UK Information Commissioner’s Office (ICO) by contacting: